-Computer Use Policies: The library follows the school's computer use policies.
+Computer Use Policies: The library and Media Center follow the school's computer use policies.
 There is no gaming on school computers in the library.
 No food or drinks, including water, are to be used near the computers.

-PINKERTON ACADEMY CLUBS & ORGANIZATIONS

-(VISIT WWW.PINKERTONACADEMY.ORG FOR CURRENT ADVISORS.
+PINKERTON ACADEMY CLUBS & ORGANIZATIONS (VISIT WWW.PINKERTONACADEMY.ORG FOR CURRENT ADVISORS.)